nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 1. Should work on any _mainstream OS_ as long as it has Java `11` or above installed.
 2. The response to any use action should become visible within 5 seconds.
-3. The program should be able to handle at least 100 students.
+3. The program should be able to handle at least 100 students (in practice, our target audience should not require as high a capacity, but this is a buffer to ensure it will not fail).
 4. The graphical user interface should be easy to use for non-IT savvy users.
 5. The program should be able to run even without internet connection.